 The best way to keep vegetables from getting soggy in stir fry is by cooking them over high heat to make sure they don't steam too long and become mushy.

-Also, make sure that you add the quicker cooking vegetables (such as if you’re using snap peas) into the pan last so they don’t overcook.
+Also, make sure that you add the quicker cooking vegetables (such as snap peas) into the pan last so they don’t overcook.

 A few options are brown rice, white rice, quinoa, rice noodles, buckwheat noodles, or other noodles of your choice.

-Rice noodles are almost always vegan and gluten-free.
+Rice noodles or buckwheat noodles are almost always vegan and gluten-free.
 Look for “egg” in the ingredient list and don’t buy those.
 Always check your labels!

 For this recipe, you don't need to marinate the tempeh.
 The cooking and the sauce will make it very flavorful, however, if you'd like to marinate the tempeh beforehand, check out my Tempeh Marinade post.